 The transition from the Archean to the Proterozoic Eon marks a fundamental change in environments and processes on the early Earth.
 There is also a push to abandon the chronometric definition of the boundary at 2500 Ma, and establish a chronostratigraphic definition that will bring Precambrian stratigraphic nomenclature into line with the Phanerozoic, requiring the definition of a Global Boundary Stratotype Section and Point (GSSP).
 Candidates for defining the A-P boundary associated with global ocean and atmospheric evolution are the Great Oxidation Event and the Huronian Glaciation.
 An alternative proposal involves a transitional period, from 2600-2300 Ma, that records global changes in mantle rheology and chemistry.
 However, there is currently no consensus as to what event or proxy should be used to define the A-P boundary or at which location it should be defined.
 We call for papers that document changes in Earth systems that took place between the Neoarchean and Paleoproterozoic, particularly those relevant to the chronostratigraphic revision of the Precambrian timescale.

-Archean mineral provinces are some of the richest on earth, containing a large range of mineral deposit types and commodities: orogenic gold, komatiite-associated nickel (Ni–Cu–Co–PGE), volcanic-hosted massive sulfide (Cu–Zn–Pb–Ag–Au) and iron ore deposits are the most important.
-This Symposium aims to discuss: 1) multi-scale processes in the formation of Archean mineral systems, ranging from the role of lithospheric-scale tectonics to processes and geological features that control ore localisation at the deposit- to province-scales; 2) the development and nature of mineral system within the changing geodynamic evolution of the early Earth; and 3) how (or whether) pre-existing Archean lithospheric architecture may have played a part in localising younger mineralisation.
+Archean mineral provinces are some of the richest on earth, containing a large range of mineral deposit types and commodities.
+This theme focuses on: 1) multi-scale processes in the formation of Archean mineral systems, ranging from the role of lithospheric-scale tectonics to processes and geological features that control ore localisation and metallogeny at the deposit- to province-scales; 2) the development and nature of mineral system within the changing geodynamic and environment evolution of the early Earth; and 3) how (or whether) pre-existing Archean lithospheric architecture may have played a part in localising younger mineralisation.